princek0/TeliumGame/README.md

 - It's a text-based adventure game.
 - There are instructions when you start the game.
 - I focused a lot on efficiency (you can see this in the comments).
+- Some of the ASCII art breaks depending on where and how you run the program, please edit it accordingly.
 - Enjoy!

 <b>Libraries used:</b>